angular/flex-layout/README.md

 While other Flexbox CSS libraries are implementations of:

 * pure CSS-only implementations, or
-* the JS+CSS implementation of Angular Material v1.x Layouts.
+* the JS+CSS Stylesheets implementation of Angular Material v1.x Layouts.

 Angular Flex Layout - in contrast - is a pure-Typescript UI Layout engine with an implementation that:

 *  uses HTML attributes (aka Layout API) to specify the layout configurations
 *  is currently only available for Angular (v2.x or higher) Applications.
 *  is independent of Angular Material (v1 or v2).
+*  requires no external stylesheets.

 <br/>